algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 # 4. Functional Requirements

 ## 4.1.
 Assumptions
-- Several tests using Harfang 3D with the F# binding must be done.
+- Several tests using FABGen with the F# binding must be done.
--
+- The python language should also be studied for understanding FABGen.
+- The C API created will go through a process of configuration to be used.

 ## 4.2.
 Constraints
-- The
+- F# is a static language, so we need to go through the C language to create the binding.

 # 5. Personas